aedesign-gh/sunday/_posts/2018/august/opinions/august 26 - 1/2018-08-26-levelling-up-the-ante.md

 We disagree with his approach.
 The supply of fish will be eaten down by the vultures and leeches in the local fish market.
 The solution to the problem is not on the supply and demand.
 It is more on the cartel behind it.

 The 90th natal day of former City Vice-Mayor Gloria Neri Lim will be next week yet.
 But considering the presence of his eldest son, Dr. Abe Lim, and his family, an advance birthday celebrations have been lined up starting yesterday.
 Hundreds of political supporters from different barangays here gathered at the Lim residence in Dao District last night to break bread and entertained by performers from Cebu.

 The following day, an elaborate birthday bash was held at the MetroCenter Hotel together with the Chinese community and friends including Vice Mayor Toto Veloso and City Councilors Dodong Gonzaga and DodongPolinar.
-Of course, City Mayor Baba Yap was also present being one of the grandchildren of the birthday celebrant
+Of course, City Mayor Baba Yap was also present being one of the grandchildren of the birthday celebrant.

 To think why the event was held at the MetroCentre Hotel when Gloria Lim’s youngest child, Geesnell, owns the plush Bohol Tropics Resort immediately raises some questions.